Oral-B Pro 3000

-All of the models we mention on this page feature a 2-minute brushing timer.
+All of the models we feature on this page come with a 2-minute brushing timer.
 (The most advanced Oral-B's allow you to customize their timer's duration, see below.)

-And all except the Vitality models also feature a Quadrant timer that signals as each 1/4th of the brushing timer's duration lapses (which is typically every 30 seconds).
+And all except the Vitality and Pro 500 models also feature a Quadrant timer that signals as each 1/4th of the brushing timer's duration lapses (which is typically every 30 seconds).

 What's the purpose?